-Then, I went into Ale’s perspective.
+Then, I went into my friend’s perspective.
 I saw that in a state of incapacitation, the snake could do no harm.
 I was relieved that someone else had incapacitated it so we were safe from it and could continue forward to get where I wanted to go; instead of turning back.
 I was really disappointed with whatever idiots did this to the snake.
 But I could not sit there and become incapacitated by what I was seeing or by my negative emotion about it because I can’t do anything to change the world.
 The world is fucked up.
 If I can’t do anything to make something better where I am, I must go forward and do my best to disconnect from it.
 Teal’s inability to do that feels like weakness to me.
 It makes me feel my own powerlessness and fear, which I don’t know how to be with.
 I want to avoid that more than anything else.
 My obsession with accomplishing goals and plans is really about feeling a sense of empowerment and control so I can feel safe.
 I could only feel good if I can get to the place I decided I want to go to (the ocean hotel).
 Teal not following me is making me feel really unsafe.
 I feel like she wants me to marinate in unhappiness.
 I want to force her forward so she isn’t stuck in negative emotion.

 Then I went into the perspective of the others.
-“They” were more like one unit of consciousness that was caught in between these two parts, which were Teal and Ale.
+“They” were more like one unit of consciousness that was caught in between these two parts, which were Teal and her friend.
 They were caught between two different ways of dealing with the situation.
-They decided to follow Ale because he seemed much more in control and less fearful and so they believed they would be safer being led by him.
+They decided to follow him because he seemed much more in control and less fearful and so they believed they would be safer being led by him.
 They turned over their own guidance system to his because they didn’t feel capable of the task of leadership or making decisions in a place so unfamiliar and unsafe.

 I went back into the original perspective I was in.
 The fearful ‘Teal’ self in the dream.
-I thought 'wow, the part being played by Ale, is a part of me that is so suppressed that I don’t even recognize it as a part of me'.
+I thought 'wow, the part being played by my friend, is a part of me that is so suppressed that I don’t even recognize it as a part of me'.
 I reminded myself that when I wake up to start looking for the part of me that he is a mirror of.
 I also acknowledged that of all the different parts, he was the part of me that was not so terrified of the snake that he couldn’t touch it.
 He embraced it and tried to assist it, but willingly left it behind to forge forward in order to get to safety.